starship/starship/docs/ru-RU/config/README.md

 ## Символ

-Модуль `character` показывает символ (обычно, стрелка) рядом с вводимым текстом в терминале.
+The `character` module shows a character (usually an arrow) beside where the text is entered in your terminal.

-Символ показывает, была ли последняя команда успешной или нет.
+The character will tell you whether the last command was successful or not.
 It can do this in two ways:

 - changing color (`red`/`green`)
 - changing shape (`❯`/`✖`)